Flanker-shyam/MovieMagnet/README.md

 ```
 ### set jwtPrivateKey value to the environment

-- Here is the closed ("")closed quotations you can provide any string, minimum length 32 characters.
+- Here in the closed ("")closed quotations you can provide any string, minimum length 32 characters.
 - This command will work in linux and macOS

 ```bash
 export moviesApi_jwtPrivateKey= ""
 ``

 ### Start the mongoDB server on port `27017`